gitkrishna15/OS-Lift-and-Shift/README.md

 Shutdown any services running on the server (application/DB)

-Execute the script to take care of all below steps part of STEP 1:
+Execute the script ( "OS_lift_shift_prep.sh" - note to keep the env file "OS_lift_shift_setenv.env" in same directory as the prep-script ) to take care of all below steps of STEP 1:

 Create an OPC user ( for future enhancement )